PaulieScanlon/mdx-embed/CONTRIBUTING.md

 Each component will at some point require at least one test to check it renders correctly.
-Each component in `mdx-embed/src/components/` is wrapped in what we call the **GeneralObserver** This component is responsible for ensuring the 3rd part embed script isn't invoked until the component has entered the viewport.
+Each component in `mdx-embed/src/components/` is wrapped in what we call the **GeneralObserver** This component is responsible for ensuring the 3rd party embed script isn't invoked until the component has entered the viewport.
 This is particularly important for Lighthouse scores and page load speeds.
 If a blog post page for example has 10 or 15 embed codes, Twitter, CodePend, YouTube etc on the page we don't want to load all that 3rd party JavaScript until the reader has scrolled down to where the component is used.
 When it scrolls in to view **GeneralObserver** which is an